cloudposse/packages/README.md

 ### Alpine Repository (recommended)

-[Cloud Posse](https://cloudposse.com) hosts a public Alpine repository on Amazon S3 and fronted by CloudFlare's CDN.
-This ensures insane availability and low-cost hosting.
-This is ultimately more reliable than relying on [GitHub for availability](https://twitter.com/githubstatus).
+[Cloud Posse](https://cloudposse.com) provides a public Alpine repository that is hosted on Amazon S3 and fronted by [CloudFlare's CDN](http://cloudflare.com) with end-to-end TLS.
+This ensures insane availability with DDoS mitigation and low-cost hosting.
+This is ultimately more reliable than depending on [GitHub for availability](https://twitter.com/githubstatus) and provides an easier way to manage dependencies pinned at multiple versions.

 The repository itself is managed using [`alpinist`](https://github.com/cloudposse/alpinist), which takes care of the heavy lifting of building repository indexes.
 You can self-host your own Alpine repository using this strategy.